zulip/zulip/docs/README.md

 your browser (you can also use e.g. `firefox docs/_build/html/index.html` from the root of your Zulip checkout).

+If you are introducing a new section into the table of contents, you will want to modify `docs/index.rst` and run `make clean` before `make html`, so that other docs besides your new one also get the new entry in the table of contents.

 You can also usually test your changes by pushing a branch to GitHub and looking at the content on the GitHub web UI, since GitHub renders Markdown.